World Health Organization response to the COVID-19 pandemic: October 2021

 On 14 October 2021, WHO nominated 26 experts to join the Scientific Advisory Group on the Origins of Novel Pathogens (SAGO).
 Michael Ryan said that the task force could be the "last chance to understand the origins" of COVID-19.

 November 2021

 In a special session of the World Health Assembly, the WHO member states agreed to launch negotiations to draft an international agreement "to strengthen pandemic prevention, preparedness and response" (commonly referred to as the pandemic treaty).
 The first official meeting will occur in March 2022 and the aim is to finalize a draft agreement by May 2024 for consideration by the 77th World Health Assembly.

 December 2021

 On 22 December 2021 the WHO issued an update clarifying that COVID-19 disease was low in children and adolescents, and that vaccination in those age groups was not recommended, sparing valuable resources for other populations most in need.

 On 23 December 2021, the WHO confirmed that COVID-19 is airborne.

+May 2023

+On 5 May, the WHO declared an end to the global COVID-19 emergency.